mitmedialab/space_enabled_reading_list/README.md

 ## How do I add a new reference?
 First off, make sure that your system is set up to upload your changes back to the repository.
 To do that, after you install Obsidian, go and install the [obsidian-git plugin](https://github.com/denolehov/obsidian-git).
 If you've never used git, don't be intimidated, there's a pretty nice tutorial on using git and Obsidian togethere [here](https://github.com/gitobsidiantutorial/obsidian-git-tut-windows/blob/main/README.md).

+If you want to semi-automate the process of adding a new reference, I recommend setting up using [Zotero](https://www.zotero.org/) as a citation manager and setting up the [Zotero-mdnotes](https://argentinaos.com/zotero-mdnotes/) plugin.
+This will enable you to automatically export citations into the correct Markdown file template, specifically using the [[Zotero Metadata Template]].
+For a more detailed walkthrough of this process, see [Cat's workflow guide](https://argentinaos.com/zotero-mdnotes/).

-Once all that is set up, the easiest way is to go to the [[reference]] template and copy the contents into a new file. then just fill out the various parts.
+Once all that is set up, the easiest way is to go to the [[Zotero Metadata Template]]  and copy the contents into a new file. then just fill out the various parts.
 You can use the Template plugin (under Core plugins) to streamline the process, as desribed [here](https://help.obsidian.md/Plugins/Templates).
 Make sure you slot it into at least one of the field tag categories (feel free to use multiple).
 And add whatever additional tags strike your fancy!

 ---